 RSVP "Members Only: The Literarians"

-The Literarians is a free discussion group open to members of The Center.
+The Literarians is a free monthly discussion group open to members of The Center.
 The Literarians read a wide variety of contemporary fiction.
 The group is led by our librarian Allison Escoto.
 New participants are welcome throughout the year!